Assignments

 Assignment 1

 For this assignment, you must pick a 3D game development tool, and create a basic level with sprites, objects and a heads-up display (HUD).
-Suggested development tools are XNA by Microsoft, 3D Game Studio by Conitec Datasystems, Irrlicht, Panda3D and Unity, to name a few.
-A demo version of 3D Game Studio is available for a free download, with a student license available for $70 upon registration in the course.
+Suggested development tools are Unity, Unreal, XNA, Irrlicht, or Android/iOS, to name a few.

 Some documentation to get you started: